 Smoking is a leading cause of preventable deaths.
-In fact, smoking and obesity are both leading causes of mortality worldwide.
+Smoking and obesity are both leading causes of mortality worldwide.
 It is important that people be aware of just why they are and how to overcome these life-threatening issues.

-Tobacco is an extremely addictive substance and quitting this habit before undergoing bariatric surgery in Mexico can seem daunting.
-The smokers are twice as likely to experience surgical complications.
+Tobacco is an extremely addictive substance, and quitting this habit before undergoing bariatric surgery in Mexico can seem daunting.
+Smokers are twice as likely to experience surgical complications.

 It is highly recommended that any patients who smoke stop smoking before surgery to increase the amount of oxygen available in their body.